The Return of the Lord Jesus Christ for his Bride.

 Yes, yes, I know.
 The word “Rapture” is not in the Bible… just like the word “Trinity” is not in the Bible and, even the word “Bible” is not in the Bible. (covered in the bottom notes).

-The absence of a word does not negate the truth of that word.
+The absence of a word does not negate the truth of it.

 The absence of a word does not equate to the absence of its verity.
 There are some articles and YouTube videos on this topic that are so spurious that I would be tempted to consider them amusing if it was not the seriousness of the topic.
 Allow me, in all humility to clear this point.
 I have been learning the Holy Scriptures for the past 48 years.